Most update source of CCP test prep is killexams.com

 Exam Syllabus:

-The specific test syllabus for the CCP may vary depending on the certifying organization or program.
-The syllabus typically covers the following syllabus (but is not limited to):
+The specific exam syllabus for the CCP may vary depending on the certifying organization or program.
+The syllabus typically covers the following Topics (but is not limited to):

 1. Theoretical Foundations: